An Irish Man Interprets the World

 180 years ago today, 7th January 1835, HMS Beagle dropped anchor on the Chonos Archipelago.
 Charles Darwin was on board.
 He would spend the next number of weeks conducting research.
 By November 1859, Darwin had published ‘On the Origin of Species’.
 His book transformed the study of the natural sciences.

-Darwin’s central thesis argued that the...
+Darwin’s central thesis argued that the diversity of...

 Ground-breaking research